matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 Oh, what is happening?
 I am not seeing that.
 So is this going to be a good place for it?
 OK.
 Cool!
 So we are drawing.
 I like that.

-And now we just need to do the agents part.
+And now we need to just do the agents part.
 Like nothing is really happening.
 This is a pretty boring world.
 We have not populated it.
-We did not call setup.
+We did not call `setup`.
 And we did not start any activities up.

 So we saw the `behave` function, which is the main action of the ant agent.
-We are also going to have an animation agent, whose job it is to call `repaint` essentially.
+We are also going to have an animation agent, whose job it is to call `repaint`, essentially.
 So we will make an agent for that, and he does not really have any useful state.
 So `animator` is an agent with `nil` as its state.
 His job is really just to perform side effects.
 And this is going to be his main action.

 We are ignoring the running part now.
-His main action is to call repaint, and then sleep.
+His main action is to call `repaint`, and then sleep.
 That is what the `animation` action does.

 And then there is another agent.
 Again, he does not have very useful state, because he is mostly being run for side effects.
 The `evaporator`.
 And his main action is `evaporation`.
 And he is just going to call `evaporate` and then sleep.

-So we have an `animator` agent, with an activity for him, and an `evaporator` agent and an activity for him.
+So we have an `animator` agent, with an activity for him, an `evaporator` agent and an activity for him.
 We already defined the behavior for the ant agents.
 A bunch of those.

+[Time 2:06:04]

 So now we have seen this run.
 We just want to go check up here.
 `running` is true.
 I do not know if I ever did this, but let us make